 When will I get paid?
 How much will I be paid?

 Filing a claim doesn’t guarantee payment of compensation or benefits.
 Your claim may be denied or disputed by the BWC or your employer.
 The Ohio Bureau of Workers’ Compensation has 28 days from claim filing to accept or deny a claim.
 Learn about your options if your claim has been denied.
 Compensation won’t be paid until a claim is allowed.

-The amount you are paid depends in part on how long you are unable to work.
+The amount you are paid depends in part on how long you cannot work.
 The Ohio BWC or a self-insured employer will calculate your earnings prior to your injury, and you will be paid a percentage of those wages.
-The wage calculation and rate of payment often change, depending upon how long you are unable to work.
+The wage calculation and rate of payment often change, depending upon how long you cannot work.
 Wages may be set too low, and in these cases we can request an adjustment to consider special circumstances, periods of unemployment, or additional wage information, including wages from a second job.

-Generally, you would be entitled to be compensated until you are released to return to your former job, actually return to that job, or are determined to have reached maximum medical improvement (MMI).
+Generally, you could be compensated until you are released to return to your former job, actually return to that job, or are determined to have reached maximum medical improvement (MMI).

-Your benefits are based on the amount of money you earned working for the year prior to the date of injury.
-In general, your Full Weekly Wage (FWW) is determined by the greater of your gross wages (including overtime) earned over the 6 weeks prior to the date of injury, divided by 6; or your gross wages (excluding overtime) for the 7 days before the injury.
+Your benefits are based on the money you earned working for the year prior to injury.
+Your Full Weekly Wage (FWW) is determined by the greater of your gross wages (including overtime) earned over the 6 weeks prior to injury, divided by 6; or your gross wages (excluding overtime) for the 7 days before the injury.
 The first 12 weeks of temporary total disability (TTD) compensation will be paid at 72% of your FWW.
 Benefits after the first 12 weeks of TTD will be paid based on your Average Weekly Wage (AWW), which is generally calculated by taking your earnings from all employers for the year prior to the injury and dividing that amount by 52 weeks.
 Those benefits are paid at 66⅔% of your AWW.

 Can I ask for a settlement?